Involuntary Weight Loss

 The underlying disorder is treated.

-If an underlying disorder causes undernutrition and is difficult to treat, nutritional support should be considered.
+If an underlying disorder causes undernutrition and is difficult to treat, additional nutritional support should be considered.
 Helpful general behavioral measures include encouraging patients to eat, assisting them with feeding, offering snacks between meals and before bedtime, providing favorite or strongly flavored foods, and offering only small portions at each sitting.

 If behavioral measures are ineffective and weight loss is extreme, enteral tube feeding can be tried if patients have a functioning gastrointestinal tract.